yaptx/LiveContainer/README.md

 If an app is already running in the first container, you'll be prompted to either open it in the second LiveContainer (gray icon) or terminate the current app and relaunch it in the first.
 If the app is already running in the second container, it will switch automatically.
 To use an app in the second container, you must convert this app to a shared app.
 You can do that by opening the first LiveContainer (blue), long press on your app, open the settings of your app and then "Convert to Shared App".
 After that, you can launch your app using LiveContainer2 (grey).

+### Multitaksing
+You can now launch multiple apps simultaneously in in-app virtual windows.
+These windows can be resized, scaled, and even displayed using the native Picture-in-Picture (PiP) feature.
+On iPads, apps can run in native window mode, displaying each app in a separate system window.
+And if you wish, you can choose to run apps in multitasking mode by default in settings.

+To use multitasking:
+1. Convert the app you want to multitask into a **shared app**.
+2. Hold its banner and tap **"Multitask"**.

+>[!Note]
+>1.
+To use multitasking, ensure you select **"Keep Extension"** when installing via SideStore/AltStore.
+>2.
+If you want to enable JIT for multitasked apps, you’ll need a JIT enabler that supports attaching by PID.

 ### Fix File Picker & Local Notification
 Some apps may experience issues with their file pickers or not be able to apply for notification permission in LiveContainer.
 To resolve this, enable "Fix File Picker & Local Notification" in the app-specific settings.